Choose the right diet for you!

-Ayurvedic Eating Rule #1: Eat Foods That Are In Season
+Ayurvedic Eating Rule #1: Eat in Season

-Superfoods for Vata Body Types in the Winter
+Superfoods for Vata Body Types in Winter

 Vata types are more sensitive to stress, which is processed through the intestines.
 This makes intestinal health and elimination a weak link for vata types.
 Winter superfoods for vata will provide more healthy fats to combat stress and support intestinal function.

-- Nuts and seeds are naturally high in protein and fat, and provide the much-needed insulation for vata types in the winter.
+- Nuts and seeds are naturally high in protein and fat, and provide much-needed insulation for vata types in winter.
 They are high in omega-3 fatty acids and minerals, which are also important for vata types to store each winter.

 - Olive oil is loaded with antioxidant polyphenols, which support healthy cardiovascular function and also act as a great winter insulator for vata body types.